-The Company receives or will receive programming for broadcast via its cable systems from TechTV, USA Networks, Oxygen Media and Action Sports.
+The Company receives or will receive programming for broadcast via its cable systems from TechTV (now G4), USA Networks, Oxygen Media, Trail Blazers Inc. and Action Sports.
 The Company pays a fee for the programming service generally based on the number of customers receiving the service.
-Such fees for the years ended December 31, 2003, 2002 and 2001 were each less than 1% of total operating expenses with the exception of USA Networks which was 2%, 2% and 3% of total operating expenses for the years ended December 31, 2003, 2002 and 2001, respectively.
+Such fees for the years ended December 31, 2004, 2003 and 2002 were each less than 1% of total operating expenses with the exception of USA Networks which was 2%, 2% and 2% of total operating expenses for the years ended December 31, 2004, 2003 and 2002, respectively.
 In addition, the Company receives commissions from USA Networks for home shopping sales generated by its customers.
-Such revenues for the years ended December 31, 2003, 2002 and 2001 were less than 1% of total revenues.
+Such revenues for the years ended December 31, 2004, 2003 and 2002 were less than 1% of total revenues.
 On November 5, 2002, Action Sports announced that it was discontinuing its business.
 The Company believes that the failure of Action Sports will not materially affect the Company's business or results of operations.